aws-samples/swift-ecs-workshop/README.md

 3. Make sure you can run any sample Swift app on a simulator.

-**Part 1 : Creating an app using Mobile Hub with AWS Cognito for User-sign in **
+**Part 1 : Creating an app using Mobile Hub with AWS Cognito for User-sign in**

-1. Go to the AWS console by opening http://aws.amazon.com in a web browser
+1. Go to the AWS console by opening http://aws.amazon.com in a web browser, and **verify** that you are in the N. Virginia region at the top right corner of the page.
 2. In the list of service find “Mobile Hub”.
 Click on Mobile hub.
 3. The welcome page for Mobile hub will show you an option to create a new project.
 Alternatively, if you have already use Mobile Hub it will show the list of projects that you had created.
 4. Let us name the project “reInvent 2016”.